Role of Fragility of the Glass Formers in the Yielding Transition under Oscillatory Shear

+\SK{In this article, we investigate whether yielding behavior is similar among different glass formers with varying degrees of fragility.
+Through extensive computer simulations, we demonstrate that the nature of the yielding transition can vary depending on the fragility of the initial glass former.
+We show that our observation is universal across a wide variety of glassy systems with a large difference in their fragilities.
+This includes metallic glass, molecular glass, model granular glass, and network-forming glass such as silica glass.
+Details of the models and simulation protocols are provided in the Methods section and the Supplementary Information (SI).
+Additionally, we introduce a mean-field elastoplastic model that incorporates the critical role of energy barrier in the yielding transition, successfully reproducing the simulation results.
+The analysis of this model allows us to rationalise the observed changes in yielding behaviour, attributing them to changes in energy barriers with the annealing history. }

-+0.1in {\bf Simulation Results:} \SK{In Fig.\ref{fig:1}A, we show the Angell plot to highlight the large variation of fragility with densities by plotting the relaxation time, $\tau_{\alpha}$ against scaled temperature ($T_g/T$).
++0.1in {\bf Results:} \SK{First, we show results for the binary harmonic sphere model in 3D (referred to as 3D HP) with changing density, and then we discuss results from other models.
+In Fig.\ref{fig:1}A, we show the Angell plot to highlight the large variation of fragility for the 3D HP model with densities by plotting the relaxation time, $\tau_{\alpha}$ against scaled temperature ($T_g/T$).
+We obtain the Angell plot by defining the calorimetric glass transition temperature $T_g$ such that $\tau_{\alpha} (T_g)=10^{7}$ in appropriate reduced unit.
 Subsequently, we fit this relaxation time using the Vogel Fulcher Tamannam (VFT) formula: